MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-python-visuals.md

 Python visuals in **Power BI Desktop** has a few limitations:

 * Data size limitations – data used by the Python visual for plotting is limited to 150,000 rows.
 If more than 150,000 rows are selected, only the top 150,000 rows are used and a message is displayed on the image.
-* Calculation time limitation – if an Python visual calculation exceeds five minutes the execution times out, resulting in an error.
+* Calculation time limitation – if a Python visual calculation exceeds five minutes the execution times out, resulting in an error.
 * Relationships – as with other Power BI Desktop visuals, if data fields from different tables with no defined relationship between them are selected, an error occurs.
 * Python visuals are refreshed upon data updates, filtering, and highlighting.
 However, the image itself is not interactive and cannot be the source of cross-filtering.
 * Python visuals respond to highlighting other visuals, but you cannot click on elements in the Python visual in order to cross filter other elements.